Key Takeaways

 Studies have shown that alcohol, caffeine, and nicotine, when consumed in the evening, can all interfere with the quality of sleep and continuity.
 Limiting nicotine and alcohol consumption in the hours before sleep is recommended to improve sleep quality.
 [4]

-Did You Know: Can that evening drink or vape mess with your sleep?
-Yes, they can.
-Consuming alcohol, caffeine, or nicotine within four hours of bedtime has been linked to poor sleep quality.
-Keeping an eye on what you take in during the evening hours can make a big difference in how well you rest.
+Did You Know: Keep in mind, that evening drink or vape can affect your sleep.
+Having alcohol, caffeine, or nicotine within four hours of bedtime has been linked to poorer sleep quality.
+Paying attention to what you consume at night can make a big difference.

 Sleep Better While Quitting Nicotine